Obama and Republicans cooperate to move trade pacts

 It also negotiated a tax information and exchange treaty with Panama to address concerns about investors using the country's bank secrecy laws to avoid paying U.S. taxes.

+Still, a key Democrat, Representative Sander Levin, warned they could not support the agreement even though he was prepared to support the other two.

+"Given the lack of full implementation of the action plan to date, and the glaring lack of a provision explicitly linking implementation of the FTA to Colombia addressing anti-union violence, impunity and fundamentally deficient labor laws under the action plan, the legislation is fundamentally flawed and I oppose it," Levin said.

-(Additional reporting by Doug Palmer; writing by Matt Spetalnick and Doug Palmer; editing by Eric Beech and Mohammad Zargham)
+(Additional reporting by Laura MacInnis; writing by Matt Spetalnick and Doug Palmer; Editing by Eric Beech, Mohammad Zargham and Eric Walsh)